nkabra56/adaptive-vicreg/README.md

 }
 ```

-If you add comparisons against SimCLR, BYOL, SimSiam, or other SSL methods, please cite those works as well.

 ---

-## License

 This code is my original work for academic use in CS-584.
 CIFAR-10 remains under its original license.
 Please open issues or pull requests for suggestions and corrections.